slatedocs/slate/source/includes/_errors.md

 trade | -3 | trader doesn't exist / own shares in this market
 trade | -4 | must buy at least .00000001 in value
 trade | 10 | insufficient balance
+updateTradingFee | -1 | invalid trading fee: either fee is below the minimum trading fee or you are trying to raise the trading fee (trading fees can be lowered, but not raised) updateTradingFee | -4 | sender's address does not match the market creator's address